bocoup/jqfundamentals.com/content/javascript-basics/index.md

 ### The Ternary Operator

 Often, you'll want to set a variable's value differently depending on whether a certain condition is true or false.
-Of course, you could achieve this with an `if` and `else` statemenet:
+Of course, you could achieve this with an `if` and `else` statement:

     ```<span class="caution">caution</span> antipattern
     var propertyName;